gustavooliveir/House-sales-in-King-County/README.md

 # House-sales-in-King-County

-An analysis of the data using Machine Learning and Descriptive Statistics
+Makin' sights from a bunch of raw data

 ## Instalation
 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.